 Spring and warmer weather is a critical time for pond life.
 The fluctuating temperatures will make it hard on all the organisms (fish, plants, and nitrifying bacteria) to remain healthy.
 Fish are susceptible to bacterial and parasitic problems

 from the stress of changing temperatures.
 It is usually a good idea to use a general parasite treatment (like PraziPro), but best not to use a bacterial treatment unless you actually see problems.
-Even then, it is best to use a feed-based antibiotic, such as Blackwater Medicated Food, to avoid damaging the newly developing nitrifying bacteria of the biological filtration system that continues your pond’s healthy nitrogen cycle in the active spring and summer months.
+Even then, it is best to use a feed-based antibiotic to avoid damaging the newly developing nitrifying bacteria of the biological filtration system that continues your pond’s healthy nitrogen cycle in the active spring and summer months.

 While the biological filtration system is getting up to speed, you may need to add an ammonia stabilizing compound, like our Instant Ammonia Remover, to the water to help reduce any ammonia toxicity.
 If needed, you should do a partial water change, making sure to treat the water for any chlorine/chloramines found in the tap water.
 A good test kit, like API’s Master Liquid Test Kit, for ammonia and nitrite will be invaluable in monitoring the development of the nitrifying bacteria in the biological filtration system and to help gauge the need for a water change.